 ANTARES processes alerts from the Zwicky Transient Facility survey in real-time, using filters written in Python, and streams the results out using Apache Kafka.
-Our goal is to process alerts from the Large Synoptic Survey Telescope.
+Our goal is to process alerts from the Rubin Observatory Legacy Survey of Space and Time.

 To get started, read the FAQ which will direct you on how to start using ANTARES.